 It is about the parable of the Great Feast as spoken by Jesus.
 Jesus “illustrated the Kingdom of Heaven by the story of a king who prepared a great wedding feast for his son” (verse 2 NLT).
 This king invited particular people, but they refused to come.
 Then he instructed another set of servants to tell them, “The feast has been prepared.
 The bulls and fattened cattle have been killed, and everything is ready.
 Come to the banquet” (I mean, who does not want some of that smoked jollof rice and peppered beef!).
 But alas, they ignored the servants again.
 Some of the invited even insulted and killed the servants.

 Now what?
 The king was furious.
-Long story short, he told the servants to go out to the street corners and invite everyone they see.
+Long story short, he told the servants to go out to the street corners and invite everyone they find.
 The servants did as they were told and the banquet hall was filled!
 This is where I am going: The king came in to meet his guests, and the Bible says, “he noticed a man who wasn’t wearing the proper clothes for a wedding” (verse 11 NLT).
 Do you know what the king did?
 First, he asked his guest why, and the guest had no reply.
 Then, he said to his servants, ” ‘Bind his hands and feet and throw him into the outer darkness, where there will be weeping and gnashing of teeth…For many are called and few are chosen.’ ”

 Then I saw it!